Creative and Cultural Industries MA

 About the course

-The Creative and Cultural Industries MA delivers comprehensive knowledge and understanding of key global theoretical perspectives and policy approaches, sector-based practices, issues and debates, tools and insights into evidence and decision-making for strategy and enterprise at individual, organisational and governmental levels.
+The Creative and Cultural Industries MA equips students with comprehensive knowledge of key global theoretical perspectives, policy approaches, and sector-based practices.
+It also develops critical insights into debates, tools, and evidence-based decision-making that shape strategy and enterprise at individual, organisational, and governmental levels in the creative and cultural industries.

-Students will be able to further develop and apply skills, knowledge and understanding in relation to sectoral areas such as Fashion, Publishing, Music, the Performing and Visual Arts, and explore latest thinking and implication of Generative AI on CCIs.
-Students will also be able to take relevant free choice options available from existing courses from across the Faculty of Humanities.
+Students will be able to further develop and apply skills, knowledge, and understanding in relation to sectoral areas such as Film and Television, Music, the Performing and Visual Arts, Gaming, Fashion, Publishing, Design, and Museums and Heritage, while also exploring the latest thinking and implications of Generative AI on the Creative and Cultural Industries.

-Work closely with the University’s award-winning museums: the Manchester Museum and The Whitworth and gain knowledge from experienced industry professionals guests.
+Work closely with the award-winning University institutions, Manchester Museum and The Whitworth

 Benefit from our wide range